 If, however, you and your spouse simply cannot work together during the divorce process or do not wish to delay the divorce until the bankruptcy process is complete, then you can ask the court to stop the Chapter 13 repayment plan.
 In doing so, you and your spouse will need to assume responsibility for the debts you have.

 How does community property complicate bankruptcy during a divorce?

 Because Nevada is a community property state, this can complicate the bankruptcy process during a divorce because you may be unsure of where you stand in terms of property you own.
 Waiting for the divorce to go through can help each spouse understand what kind of property they have and how it may be discharged during the bankruptcy process.
 That said, you cannot discharge child support and alimony with bankruptcy.

 When you are on the brink of divorce and want to file for bankruptcy, you want to have an attorney who can help you with each aspect.
 Contact us now.

 What Happens If Divorce and Bankruptcy Overlap

-Let’s say for you filed for divorce and then shortly afterward filed for bankruptcy, or vise versa.
+Let’s say you filed for divorce and then shortly afterward filed for bankruptcy, or vice versa.
 The downside could be that your divorce process could take much longer than you hoped it would.
 This is because when the automatic stay is put in place, the family court won’t be able to access and split up your assets since they are temporarily on hold.
 Depending on your dynamic with your soon-to-be ex-spouse, prolonging divorce could add more emotional stress for both you and your family.
 However, depending on how challenging your financial situation is, you may be better off filing for bankruptcy first.
-Please speak with our effective yet cheap Las Vegas bankruptcy lawyer team if you have questions regarding when it might be best for you to file for bankruptcy (before, during, or after your divorce is finalized).
+Please speak with our effective yet cheap Las Vegas, Nevada bankruptcy lawyer team if you have questions regarding when it might be best for you to file for bankruptcy (before, during, or after your divorce is finalized).